 FIFA Broadcaster Servicing Team.

 FIFA Confederations Cup.
 The FCC, like the FIFA World Cup™, is played once every four years.
-The next edition is scheduled to be played at several venues in Brazil from 15-30 June 2013.
+The last edition was played at four venues in Russia during June/July 2017.

 TV or radio programme transmitted, or fed, to MRLs.